 Student-priced microcontroller board for introducing electrical engineering, motor control, and mechatronics

-You can use Simulink® to develop algorithms that run on the Arduino®, an inexpensive, open-source microcontroller board.
-Arduino boards feature an Atmel® ATmega processor and provide digital and analog connectivity and serial communications.
+You can use Simulink® to program algorithms that run on the Arduino®, an inexpensive, open-source microcontroller board.
+Arduino boards feature Atmel® ATmega and ARM Cortex microprocessors and provide digital and analog connectivity and serial communications.

-The Arduino platform helps students understand the workflow for designing an embedded system without using manual programming.
-Students can use Simulink to create algorithms for control system and robotics applications.
-They can apply industry-proven techniques for Model-Based Design to verify that their algorithms work during simulation.
-They can then implement the algorithms on the ATmega processor on the Arduino board as standalone applications.
+You can use Simulink to create algorithms for control system and robotics applications and then simulate to verify that your algorithms work during simulation.
+With the click of a button, you can download and run the algorithms on the embedded processor on the Arduino board.

 Simulink built-in support for the Arduino platform includes: